Cookies can be distinguished according to their purpose, their storage duration or their provider.

 In addition, we use non-necessary-cookies on our website, which enable an analysis of the user’s surfing behavior.
 The analysis-cookies are used to improve the quality of our website and its content.
 Through the analysis-cookies we learn how the website is used and can thus continuously optimize our offer.
-This is also our legitimate interest pursuant to Art.
+Legal basis for the processing of personal data using cookies for analytical purposes is the users consent in accordance with Art.
 6 para.
-1 lit. f) GDPR.
+1 lit. a) GDPR.
 This includes in particular:

 The following data is stored and transmitted in the non-essential cookies: